qbki/bpffilter/README.md

 Output will be updated once per second.

-The utility uses binary prefixes for unit formating from ISO/IEC 80000 standard.
+The utility uses binary prefixes for unit formatting from ISO/IEC 80000 standard.
 So, one kibibit (Kibit) contains 1024 bits and one kibibyte (KiB) contains 1024 bytes.